moechofe/bash-small-todo/README.md

   todo @<project> <title>. <desc>
   ```

-  The dot (.) is used as separater for the description
+  The dot (.) is used as a separator for the description

 * list task: